giantswarm/inago/docs/update.md

 The behavior of the update process is determined by two flags: `--min-alive` and `--max-growth`.

 ### min-alive
-The `--min-alive` flag defines the minimum number of slices, that must be running at any time during the update process.
+The `--min-alive` flag defines the minimum number of slices that must be running at any time during the update process.

 ### max-growth
-The `--max-growth` flag sets the upper limit on how many additional slices may be temporarily started during the update process.
+The `--max-growth` flag sets the upper limit on how many additional slices may be started during the update process.

 ### Update Strategies

 Using the above mentioned flags you can enforce various update strategies.
-We will show this using the `myapp` example from the [Getting Started](getting_started.md) part of this documentation, assuming we have started `n=3` slices of the group.
+We will show this using the `myapp` example from [Getting Started](getting_started.md) using `n=3` slices.

 A one-by-one update strategy would use a `--min-alive` of `n-1` and a `--max-growth` of `0`: